cristib01/cb_sport/README.md

    python manage.py runserver
     ```

-#### Replace placeholders like "Your Project Name," "your-username," "your-repo," "Your License," etc., with your actual project information.
+#### Replace placeholders like "Your Project Name", "your-username", "your-repo", "Your License", etc., with your actual project information.

 Access the application at http://127.0.0.1:8000/